strangiato/clash-graph/README.md

 You will need to request an API key from https://royaleapi.com.
 See instructions [here](https://docs.royaleapi.com/#/authentication).

-Once you have requested an API key create an environment variable called CLASH_API.
+Once you have requested an API key create an environment variable called CLASH_API that contains the key.

 On a *nix environment you can set the environment variable using this command: